Introduction to SDLC

-In the waterfall model, the whole process of the Software Development is divided into phases where the output of one phase acts as the input to the next phase.
+In the waterfall model, the whole process of Software Development is divided into phases where the output of one phase acts as the input to the next phase.
 The next phase begins only when the previous phase gets completed.

 2. Iterative Model

 This model starts with a smaller set of requirements, and it does not need the full context of product specification in order to start the SDLC process.
 This process is repetitive, and on each iteration of the SDLC process, a newer version of the software is made.
-Each iteration may between 2-6 weeks.
+Each iteration may be between 2-6 weeks.
 Each iteration develops a separate component in this approach.
 This model also requires a mode resource than the waterfall model.

 3. Spiral Model